Did Rabri find Priyanka’s Duryodhan jibe against Modi too soft?

 "They insult my family when they don't get any other issue.
 This country has never forgiven arrogance.
 History is proof of this.
 Mahabharat is also proof of this.
 This kind of arrogance was in Duryodhan too.
 When Lord Krishna went to him and put the reality in front of him and tried to talk to him, he tried to capture Lord Krishna too," Priyanka Gandhi had said at a rally in Haryana's Ambala.

-BJP president Amit Shah was quick to hit back and said in West Bengal's Bishnupur: "Priyanka just called PM Modi Duryodhan'.
+Bharatiya Janata Party (BJP) president Amit Shah was quick to hit back and said in West Bengal's Bishnupur: "Priyanka just called PM Modi Duryodhan'.
 Priyanka ji, this is democracy, nobody becomes 'Duryodhana' just because you called them so.
 The country will decide on May 23 who is Duryodhan and who is Arjun."